et-com/etcom/README.md

-BU Study Group a Mozilla Study Groups
+BU Study Group (a [Mozilla Study Group](https://www.mozillascience.org/))
 ============

-Welcome to [Mozilla Science Lab](https://www.mozillascience.org/)'s Study Group project!
-From here, we'll set you up with everything you need to start your own study group.
+Welcome to BU's Study Group.
+We are a group of students, staff, and researchers interested in open science, coding, reproducible research, and research.
+We're an open group and anyone associated with BU is welcome to join, attend, or lead a session.

 ### Wait What's a 'Mozilla Study Group'?